 Conditions in the financial and credit markets may also limit the availability of funding or increase the cost of funding.
 As a result of any of the foregoing factors, adequate additional funding may not be available to us on acceptable terms on a timely basis, or at all.
 The severity and duration of any such impacts cannot be predicted.
 Any such failure to raise capital as and when needed could have a negative impact on our financial condition and on our ability to pursue our business plans and strategies or cause us to delay our clinical development plans, research and development programs or commercialization efforts, out-license intellectual property rights to our product candidates or sell unsecured assets, or a combination of the above.
 Any of these actions could materially harm our business.
-As a result of the shares of our common stock issued in the initial closing or that may be issuable in the second or third closings of the Private Placement or upon the exercise of the Pre-Funded Warrants or the Common Warrants, our stockholders' ownership interests will be diluted.
-To the extent that we raise additional capital through the sale of additional equity or convertible debt securities in the future, our stockholders' rights.
-Debt financing, if available, would result in fixed payment obligations and may involve agreements that include restrictive covenants that limit our ability to take specific actions, such as incurring additional debt, making capital expenditures or declaring dividends, that could adversely impact our ability to conduct our business.
-If we raise funds through collaborations, licenses and other similar arrangements with third parties, we may not be favorable to us.
-Please see Part II, Item 1A.
-Risk Factors in this Quarterly Report on Form 10-Q for additional risks associated with our substantial capital requirements and the challenges we may face in raising capital.
+As a result of the shares of our common stock issued in the 2023 Private Placement and the 2024 Private Placement or that may be issuable in the second or third closings of the 2023 Private Placement or upon the exercise of the Pre-Funded Warrants or the Common Warrants, our stockholders' ownership interests will be diluted.
+To the extent that we raise additional capital through the sale of additional equity or convertible debt securities in the future, our stockholders' ownership interests may be further diluted, and the terms of these securities may also include ilquidation or other preferences that adversely affect our stockholders' rights.
+Debt financing, if available, would result in fixed payment obligations and may involve agreements that include restrictive covenants that limit our ability to take specific actions, such as incurring additional debt, making capital expenditures or declaring dividends, that could adversely impact our ability to take specific actions, such as incurring additional debt, making capital expenditures or declaring dividends, that could adversely impact our ability to conduct our business.
+If we raise funds through collaborations, licenses and other similar arrangements with third par

-On March 31, 2021,we filed a registration statement on Form S-3 containing a prospectus and prospectus supplement under which the Company may offer and sell up to \$75.0 million in shares of its common stock, from time to time, pursuant to an open market sale agreement with Jeffries LLC and by any method deemed to be an "at the market offering" as defined in Rule 415(a)(4) promulgated under the Securities Act of 1933 (the "ATM Program").
-Pursuant to the "baby shelf rules" promulgated by the SEC, if the Company's public float is less than \$75.0 million as of specified measurement periods, the number of shares of common stock that may be offered and sold by the Company under a Form S-3 registration statement, including pursuant to the ATM Program, in any twelve-month period is limited to an aggregate amount that does not exceed one-third of the Company's public float.
-As of June 30, 2023, the Company was permitted to sell up to \$17.8 million of shares of common stock pursuant to the ATM Program under the SEC's "baby shelf" rules.
-The Company will remain subject to the "baby shelf " rules under the Form S-3 registration statement until such time as its public float exceeds \$75.0 million.
-Through June 30, 2023, no shares of common stock have been sold under the ATM program.
-Under the Securities Purchase Agreement described in Note 9, the Company is restricted from selling shares under the ATM Program until the later of (i) 4 months from April 28, 2023 and (ii) ninety days after the registration statement filed pursuant to the Securities Purchase Agreement filed pursuant to the Securities Purchase Agreement was declared effective on June 2, 2023.
+On March 31, 2021, we filed a registration statement on Form S-3 containing a prospectus and prospectus supplement under which we may offer and sell up to \$75.0 million in shares of its common stock, from time to time, pursuant to an open market sale agreement with Jefferies LLC and by any method deemed to be an "at the market offering" as defined in Rule 415(a)(4) promulgated under the Securities Act of 1933 (the "ATM Program").
+Pursuant to the "baby shelf rules" promulgated by the SEC, if our public float is less than \$75.0 million as of specified measurement periods, the number of shares of common stock that may be offered and sold by us under a Form S-3 registration statement, including pursuant to the ATM Program, in any twelve-month period is limited to an aggregate amount that does not exceed one-third of our public float.
+As of March 31, 2024, we were permitted to sell up to \$14.1 million of shares of common stock pursuant to the ATM Program under the SEC's "baby shelf" rules.
+We will remain subject to the "baby shelf" rules under the Form S-3 registration statement until such time as its public float exceeds \$75.0 million.
+Through March 31, 2024, no shares of common stock have been sold under the ATM program.
+The Form S-3 registration statement pursuant to which the ATM Program is registered will expire on May 20, 2024, and no shares of common stock may be sold under the ATM Program after that date.